 Don't you realize that the very next breath you take could be your last?

-Ask Jesus to cleanse you from your sin, and save you.
+but shall have everlasting life."
+(John 3:16) Believe.
+That's all it takes.
+Bekieve that Jesus can cleanse you from your sin, and save you.

 Only He can do that, because only He shed His blood to pay for your sin, and mine, and the whole world's.